 K9s For Warriors is pleased to say the primary source of dogs for our service dog training program is rescue animals.
-We obtain dogs from shelters, rescue organizations, private donors, and area breeders.
+We obtain dogs from shelters, rescue organizations, private donors and area breeders.

 When a dog is first brought to our attention, we learn as much as we can over the phone: vitals, history, sociability with people and other animals, etc. Then, one of our K9 Trainers will evaluate the dog in person for a hands-on assessment of the dog’s personality, sociability, obedience knowledge, food or treat motivation, and train-ability.
 Dogs showing any signs of aggression or severe anxiety are immediately declined.
 In addition, all potential K9 candidates are subject to a 96-hour, in-house evaluation.
-Should the dog be deemed unfit for our program, the donor would obtain ownership.
+Should the dog be deemed unfit for our program, the donor would retain ownership.

 Below are the physical requirements for a dog to enter our program: